ota-meshi/stylelint-config-html/README.md

 > The shareable HTML (and HTML-like) config for [Stylelint].

 This config bundles the [`postcss-html` custom syntax](https://github.com/ota-meshi/postcss-html) and configures it.
-If you use this config in your Stylelint config, HTML, XML, [Vue], [Svelte] and [PHP] files will be parsable.
+If you use this config in your Stylelint config, HTML, XML, [Vue], [Svelte], [Astro], and [PHP] files will be parsable.
 The Stylelint rules you have configured will be able to check these files.

 > **Requirements**
 >